rafaelcmm/5am-dev/content/blog/working-with-flutter-camera/index.md

 > As you can see, here we have an operation with matrix complexity.
 So depending on the image and it's
 > boundaries, this can be really painful.
 To not lose frames on your Flutter application, I suggest you
 > perform these operations under `compute`.
-That way, dart will run the operation under a `Isolate` and
+That way, dart will run the operation under an `Isolate` and
 > return to you asynchronously.

 After that, we just need to encode our cropped image as PNG, store it on a new file that we created